Table of Contents

-Fender has always been recognized for their Stratocaster and Telecaster guitars and their bright single-coil pickup sound.
+Fender has always been recognized for their Stratocaster and Telecaster guitars.
+These are instruments with a bright single-coil pickup sound.
 Gibson on the other hand has been known more for their warm humbucker tone and higher output.

 Both guitar brands make great instruments and can cover many styles of music.
-Their high quality and craftsmanship have made them both iconic guitar brands for many years.
-Let’s explore them further and see who might fit you better.
+Their high quality and craftsmanship have made them both iconic guitar brands.
+And for many years!
+Let’s explore them further and see who might fit you best.

 Main Differences Between Fender and Gibson

-There are some rather apparent differences between these two brands and their guitar designs.
+There are some rather apparent differences between these two brands.
+Their guitars are made for specific music styles.

-This is mainly due to Leo Fender’s philosophy that the focus should be on the functionality of the instrument rather than the looks.
-So if you’re looking for an electric guitar that’s flashy and will turn heads, Gibson is probably the way to go.
+This is mainly due to Leo Fender’s philosophy.
+That the focus should be on the functionality of the instrument rather than the looks.
+So if you’re looking for a flashy electric guitar that will turn heads, Gibson is probably the way to go.

-They are also made from light tone woods like Ash and Alder, which also give them their snappy, bright sound.
+They are also made from light-tone woods like Ash and Alder.
+Which also gives them their snappy, bright sound.